 The player, team and league statlines are now dramatically different than when the site first launched, so a comprehensive list of the stats would take far longer and would likely be much less useful than previously.
 So we have implemented a tooltip solution that shows you a description of the statistic when you hold your mouse over the header abbreviation for the stat.

 We also have implemented a sorting feature.
 When the header abbreviation is red (and this is true of all red text), you can click the header to sort by that column.
-In many cases the table contains partial season (for a traded player) and full season data, their full season summary.
+In many cases the table contains partial-season (for a traded player) and full-season data.
 When this is the case, we hide the partial seasons in the sorted results, and provide another tooltip to bring the partial seasons back.
-Occasionally, there is a select box toggle that allows you to hide or show players who may not have met some minimum qualification such as 502 PA's for the batting title.
+Occasionally, there is a select box toggle that allows you to hide or show players who may not have met some minimum qualification such as 502 PAs for the batting title.
 This only comes into play when sorting on ratio stats like on-base percentage, but not counting stats like home runs.

 In some cases, a player's career may span seasons for which a stat like strikeouts or sacrifice flies are not available and seasons for which they are.
 In those cases we attempt to mark the statistic as shown 162.
 This means that this career total does not include all seasons the player played and therefore we do not know the exact number.